WoodMan777/homebrew/README.md

 * calculator2_solver - A solver that finds all possible solutions in the game "Calculator2"
 * chessdb_match_analyser - A program that analyzes chess game in PGN format using ChessDB API
 * DDS_predictor - A NN-heuristic based forecaster of Dota2 match.
-* Pic_to_Hand_Emoji - A programm that convertes an image to a text array of hand emojies of diffrent colors, using HSV color model.
+* Pic_to_Hand_Emoji - A programm that converts an image to a text array of hand emojies of diffrent colors, using HSV color model.